Darah202/fairytale-sound-effects/README.md

 Audio Transcription:
 1. SpeechRecognition - `pip install SpeechRecognition`

-Data Cleaning:
+Audio Playing:
-1. glob - This should come as part of the Python package
+1. time - This should come as part of the Python package

-Data Visualizing:
+2. os - This should come as part of the Python package
-1. geopandas - `pip install geopandas`
+3. random - This should come as part of the Python package
-2. numpy - `pip install numpy`
+4. pygame - `pip install pygame`

-3. matplotlib - `pip install matplotlib`
+### **Running the Program:**

-### **Running Scraping:**
+In order to run the program

 All functions needed to scrap Niche are included in the file *niche_web_scraping.py*.

 In order to run this, run the following command in the terminal to navigate to the web_scraping folder: `cd web_scraping`.
 Run the *runner_scraping.py* file.
 This will create a folder called *testing* within the web_scraping folder which will contain a folder called *raw_data*, which will have csv files for all the data scraped.